tanaikech/OnedriveApp/README.md

   A bug of method of `uploadFile` was removed.
 By this, the files except for Google Docs files can be uploaded to OneDrive.

+- v1.2.0 (October 4, 2021)

+  [1 method for retrieving the access token](#utilities) and [7 methods for managing emails of Microsoft account](#email) were added.
+By this, the emails got to be able to be gotten and sent using Microsoft account using OnedriveApp with Google Apps Script.

 # Etc

-If you want the sample script for node.js, please check [here](https://gist.github.com/tanaikech/22bfb05e61f0afb8beed29dd668bdce9).
+If you want the sample script for uploading the contents using node.js, please check [here](https://gist.github.com/tanaikech/22bfb05e61f0afb8beed29dd668bdce9).

 [TOP](#top)